apache/iceberg/docs/docs/daft.md

 >     s3.secret-access-key: password
 > ```

-Here is how we can load the Iceberg table `demo.nyc.taxis` into Daft:
+Here is how the Iceberg table `demo.nyc.taxis` can be loaded into Daft:

 ``` py
 import daft